aguluman/advent-of-code-rust/README.md

 make run-submit DAY=01 INPUT=download           # Download, run, and submit in one command
 ```

-The scripts will handle downloading inputs, running solutions, saving answers, and managing submissions automatically.
+These scripts will handle downloading inputs, running solutions, saving answers, and managing submissions automatically.
 They also provide helpful feedback for incorrect answers and maintain submission status.